-The course begins with a searching examination of English society, politics, culture and religion in the early 17th century, taking in the debate about the origins of the upheavals of the 1640s and 1650s.
+Begins with a searching examination of English society, politics, culture and religion in the early 17th century, taking in the debate about the origins of the upheavals of the 1640s and 1650s.
 The course of the wars themselves will be traced; the startling religious and political movements (Baptists, Quakers, democratic Levellers, apocalyptic Fifth Monarchy Men, and others) will be examined; the reasons for the fragility and failure of the republic will be explored - all with the aid of many source documents from the period.
-Liberal Arts Exploration--Humanities.

-HIST 344 The Celtic Fringes: Scotland, Wales, and Ireland since the Anglo-Saxon Invasions
+HIST 344 The Celtic Fringes: Scotland, Wales, and Ireland since the Anglo-Saxon Invasions (4, S)

-This course will give an overview of the historical, cultural, religious and political development of these three countries since ancient times, down to the present.
-There will certainly be a comparative element - but also a look at each country's development in its own terms, and in the dynamics of inevitable domination by the often fraught, sometimes fruitful, relationship with England.
-Liberal Arts Exploration-Humanities.
+Gives an overview of the historical, cultural, religious and political development of these three countries since ancient times, down to the present.
+There will be a comparative element - but also a look at each country's development in its own terms, and in the dynamics of inevitable domination by the often fraught, sometimes fruitful, relationship with England.